• Recipes

 • narutomaki (fish cakes) this is an option

-• green onion this is an option
+• scallion (green onion) this is an option

 • onsen tamago HERE is how to make